 The Unified TCI States Activation/Deactivation MAC CE is identified by a MAC subheader with eLCID as specified in Table 6.2.1-1b.
 It has a variable size consisting of following fields:

+- CORESET Pool ID: This field indicates that mapping between the activated TCI states and the codepoint of the DCI Transmission Configuration Indication set by field TCI-StateId is specific to the ControlResourceSetId configured with CORESET Pool ID as specified in TS 38.331 [5].
+This field set to 1 indicates that the TCI states are specified to CORESET with the CORESET pool ID equal to 1, otherwise, the TCI states are specified to CORESET pool ID equal to 0.
+If the coresetPoolIndex is not configured for any CORESET or only one coresetPoolIndex is configured for any CORESET, the R bit is present instead.

 - Serving Cell ID: This field indicates the identity of the Serving Cell for which the MAC CE applies.
 The length of the field is 5 bits.
 If the indicated Serving Cell is configured as part of a simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3 or simultaneousU-TCI-UpdateList4 as specified in TS 38.331 [5], this MAC CE applies to all theServing Cells in the set simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3 or simultaneousU-TCI-UpdateList4, respectively;

 - DL BWP ID: This field indicates a DL BWP for which the MAC CE applies as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9].
 The length of the BWP ID field is 2 bits;

 - UL BWP ID: This field indicates a UL BWP for which the MAC CE applies as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9].
 If value of unifiedTCI-StateType in the Serving Cell indicated by Serving Cell ID is joint, this field is considered as the reserved bits.
 The length of the BWP ID field is 2 bits;